We’re stabilizing Benefits 24/7

 Given the risk of IRS penalty assessments, employees should be encouraged to provide valid SSNs for all dependents enrolled under a temporary or invalid SSN as soon as possible.

 Periodically, we ask SEBB organizations to reach out to employees who have a dependent enrolled under a temporary or invalid SSN to request a valid TIN.
-When this occurs, the SEBB organization will receive an informational email asking the organization to generate a temporary dependent DDN report by the following process:
+When this occurs, the SEBB organization will receive an informational email and a separate [SECURE] email identifying dependents with missing TINs.

 For any identified records, the organization should contact the subscriber, request the valid SSN for the listed dependent, and update the dependent record per your usual process.